Welcome to BU Computer Science!

 Get a CS account:

 Once you have your BU account, bring your BU ID card to room 302 at 730 Commonwealth Ave (the undergraduate computing lab) and speak with a Terminal Assistant about getting a CS account.
-CS accounts allow access to Linux and Windows workstations in the undergraduate labs and most offices, and remote access to csa2 and csa3, the department’s main servers.
+CS accounts allow access to Linux and Windows workstations in the undergraduate labs and most offices, and remote access to csa2 and csa3, which are the department’s main servers.

 Access to CS research lab:

 Access to the CS research lab is available to persons actively engaged in research in the CS Department.
 To gain access to the CS research lab, students must be sponsored by a faculty member.
-The sponsoring faculty member will be responsible for allocating any needed equipment and for overseeing the student’s use of lab resources.
+The sponsoring faculty member will be responsible for allocating any needed equipment and overseeing the student’s use of lab resources.

 The Computer Science Research Laboratory is on the 2nd floor of 111 Cummington Mall.
 The main door of the lab is labeled MCS 205–218 and is across from the west staircase of 111 Cummington Mall.
 Cardkey access to the CS research lab is available to persons actively engaged in research in the CS Department.
 Your BU ID serves as your cardkey.